BotanyCoder/CFP_Mapping/krameria_example/readme.md

-**Congratulations you have successfully created a plant species distribution map!**
+**Congratulations you have successfully filtered the points for Krameria erecta!**